Infinite Mode Quantum Gaussian States: Introduction

+Recently finite mode Gaussian states have been getting more attention in the context of its importance in quantum information theory.
+Some references are \cite{AdRaSa14}, \cite{ferraro05}, \cite{Wolf06} and \cite{WANG20071}.
+K R Parthasarathy wrote an expository article on finite mode Gaussian states in \cite{Par10} and followed it up with a series of articles systematically studying convexity, symmetry and dilation properties (see \cite{Par13, Par15}).
+The aim of this article is to extend some of these results to the infinite mode case.
+Now the covariance operators are restricted by some trace class or Hilbert-Schmidt conditions.
+We take care of these technicalities by developing necessary notation and tools.
+The infinite mode setting has been studied earlier in different contexts by \cite{HR96,derezinkigerard} and others.

-In Section 2, we collect some terminology and known results.
-For notation and basics on Boson Fock spaces we follow mostly Parthasarathy \cite{Par12}.
-We need some refinements regarding results existed on Shale Operators (\cite{Sha62,Par12,BhSr05}), and this has been carried out in Section \ref{sec:shale}.
+The scheme is as follows.
+In Section 2, we review some terminology and known results.
+For notation and basics on Boson Fock spaces we follow mostly \cite{Par12}.
+We need some minor refinements regarding existing results on Shale Operators and Bogoliubov transformations \cite{Sha62,Par12,BhSr05,HR96}.
 We crucially make use of the notion of quasi-free states on CCR Algebra and their classification theory.
-For this we are depending on Petz \cite{Pet90}, Holevo (\cite{Hol71}, \cite{Hol71ii} ) and van Daele \cite{vD71}.
-Finally we need suitable extension of Williamson's normal form to infinite dimensions (\cite{BhJo18}).
-We quote the result we need in Section 2.4.
+For this we depend on \cite{Pet90}, \cite{Hol71}, \cite{Hol71ii} and \cite{vD71}.
+Finally, we need suitable extension of Williamson's normal form to infinite dimensions \cite{BhJo18}.
+The result we need has been quoted in Section 2.4.

-Section 3, has the formal definition of quantum Gaussian states in infinite dimensions, by first introducing quantum characteristic function or quantum Fourier transform of states on Boson Fock space.
-Every quantum Gaussian state comes with a `covariance matrix', which now is a symmetric and invertible real linear operator.
-We begin with deriving some necessary conditions this operator has to satisfy (Theorem \ref{main-thm-one-way}) and connect them with existence of a quasifree state in Theorem \ref{thm:equivalence-positivity-cond}.
-Some further analysis finally leads to a complete characterization of covariance operators of quantum Gaussian states in infinite mode (Theorem \ref{thm:main-thm}).
+Section 3, has the formal definition of quantum Gaussian states in the infinite mode case, by first introducing quantum characteristic function or quantum Fourier transform of states on Boson Fock space.
+Every quantum Gaussian state comes with a `covariance matrix', which in our setup is a symmetric and invertible real linear operator.
+Making use of the theory of quasifree states we derive some necessary conditions on this operator.
+Some further analysis through explicit constructions finally leads to a complete characterization of covariance operators of quantum Gaussian states in infinite mode (Theorem \ref{thm:main-thm}).

 Now we have the proper setting to extend the results of K R Parthasarathy \cite{Par13} to infinite mode Gaussian states.
-We characterize extreme points of quantum Gaussian state covariance operators and express every interior point as midpoint of two extreme points (Theorem \ref{sec:conv-prop-covar-1}).
+We characterize extreme points of the set of Gaussian state covariance operators and express every interior point as midpoint of two extreme points (Theorem \ref{sec:conv-prop-covar-1}).
 Theorem \ref{thm:struct-quant-gauss} provides explicit description for every quantum Gaussian state, in terms of symplectic eigenvalues of the covariance operator.
 We see that every mixed Gaussian state can be purified to a pure Gaussian state.